kamcknig/pick-up-stix/README.md

 ## Known Issues

 - There is a hover issue which can add the yellow hover border over items when there shouldn't be.
+- HUD does not update until you close and re-open the HUD

 # Demos